You watch that Guns N' Roses concert for the hundredth time and you tell yourself you'd love to play the guitar like them.

 It doesn't matter which guitar you choose: whether it's acoustic, electric, or electro-acoustic, you should always opt for a well-known brand.

-Whether you want to play rock, jazz, or folk, to start out or to perfect your skills, you should buy a second-hand guitar from a famous brand such as Ibanez, Yamaha, Gibson, Epiphone, or even Fender.
+Whether you want to play rock, jazz, or folk, to start out or to perfect your skills, you should buy a second-hand guitar from a famous brand such as Ibanez, Yamaha, Gibson, Epiphone, ESP Ltd, or Fender.
+That's for the electrics.
+For the acoustics, try Breedlove, Taylor Guitars, Alvarez, Seagull or Martin Guitars.

 This is important information in order to know the price of the new guitar and better estimate its second-hand price.